-Our operating lease obligations relate to our corporate headquarters in San Diego, California, which expires in April 2022.
-As of March 31, 2021, future minimum lease payments under this lease are \$0.5 million in the next 12 and 24 months.
+Our operating lease obligations relate to our corporate headquarters in San Diego, California, which expires in April 2027.
+As of March 31, 2022, future minimum lease payments under this lease were \$0.2 million and \$0.6 million for each of the next 12 and 24 months, respectively.